kandicepereira82/studentopia-app/README.md

 - **Task Status**: Mark tasks as pending or completed with instant feedback

 ### 📅 Calendar Integration
-- **Month View**: Full calendar with color-coded task indicators
+- **Month & Week Views**: Toggle between comprehensive month view and focused week view
+- **Interactive Calendar**: Long-press any date to quickly create tasks for that day
-- **Date Selection**: Tap any date to view tasks scheduled for that day
+- **Date Selection**: Tap any date to view all tasks scheduled for that day
 - **Task Indicators**: Visual dots showing pending (orange) and completed (green) tasks
-- **Navigation**: Easy month-to-month navigation with previous/next buttons
+- **Smart Navigation**: Easy navigation between months or weeks with previous/next buttons
+- **Calendar Sync**: Integration with Google Calendar and Apple Calendar (see CALENDAR_INTEGRATION.md)
+- **Export/Import**: Export tasks as .ics files for calendar apps

 ### ⏱️ Study Timer (Pomodoro)
 - **Customizable Sessions**: Adjustable study (1-120 min) and break (1-60 min) durations